-Access control is administered under People at People, and almost all of it — creating roles, editing capabilities, and managing teams — is gated by the Manage people capability.
-If the People link is missing from your left-hand navigation, your role doesn’t have that capability.
+Access control is administered under People at People, gated by a set of fine-grained People capabilities — Manage roles, Manage teams, Manage user role assignments, Manage user team assignments, Remove users, and View all teams.
+Holding any one of them reveals the People section; each then unlocks its own actions.
+If the People link is missing from your left-hand navigation, your role has none of them.
 Access is governed by capabilities, not by any fixed role name.

 Roles and teams are the two halves of access